Richard dropped in late morning after a quick breakfast with the girls, informing Gwen he would return by Thursday.

 Magister Wen blinked several times before a broad smile touched her usually severe lips.

-Lulan came to mind, Gwen thought.
-The girl had forced herself to learn an unsuitable style of magic, almost destroying her conduits and her mind in the process.
-Mana-burn occurs for a reason, Gwen felt sympathy for Lulan's foolish tenacity.
-Using sheer will-power to supercede one's limitations should be a calculated risk, not a rush of blood to the head.
+Lulan's woes, Gwen thought, came to mind.
+The girl had forced herself to learn an unsuitable style of magic, almost destroying her conduits and her sanity.
+Using sheer willpower to supersede one's limitations should be a calculated risk, not a rush of blood to the head.

 Gwen's babulya beamed.